Ask-Jennie/ask-jennie/tutorials/Deleting-Angular-Automations.md

 ```

 ## What happens?
 Automation with <automation-name> gets deleted from the server.

+*Only author has permission to delete automation*